Andrew-Mazour/STM32-Safety-Net/README.md

 - **Audible and Visual Alerts**: Activates a buzzer and flashing LED when an obstacle is detected.

-**Low Power Consumption**: Optimized for battery operation in the field.
+-**Low Power Consumption**: Optimized for battery operation in the field.

 ## ⚙️ Hardware Requirements